Hindenburg Research: Other activities

-In October 2021, Hindenburg announced a $1 million reward for information on how the Tether cryptocurrency is actually pegged to the U.S. dollar, and for knowledge on Tether's deposits.
+In October 2021, Hindenburg announced a $1 million reward for information on how the Tether cryptocurrency is pegged to the U.S. dollar and for knowledge on Tether's deposits.
 Hindenburg included that, at the time, they did not own positions in any cryptocurrency.

 In May 2022, Hindenburg took a short position in Twitter, Inc. following the announcement of its acquisition of Twitter by Elon Musk.
-After Musk's attempted termination of the deal, Hindenburg took a significant long position in Twitter betting against Musk on the acquisition to close.
+After Musk's attempted termination of the deal, Hindenburg took a significant long position on Twitter, betting against Musk on the acquisition to close.